Day Hikers Checklist

 Proper planning and preparation is necessary anytime you venture into the great outdoors.
 A day hiker's checklist is a great way of helping you to prepare for your hike, while helping to make your trip safer and more enjoyable.
-Of course the gear you need to carry will vary according to the type of hiking you've planned: the length of your hike, the time of year, as well as the destination and the terrain you'll be traveling over.
+Of course the hiking gear you'll need will vary according to the type of hiking you've planned: the length of your hike, the time of year, as well as the destination and the terrain you'll be traveling over.

 During the summer, days usually start out clear.
 However, clouds tend to build up as the day heats up, resulting in frequent afternoon showers and thunderstorms.

-When traveling in the Smokies, it's always a good idea to carry gear and clothing for a variety of weather conditions.
-REI has all the necessary clothing and gear needed for any condition.
-Although not an exhaustive list, the following day hikers checklist (and first aid kit) is a good starting point for ensuring you have all the essentials before heading out on your next hike.
-Finally, you'll likely want to add or remove items based on expected conditions and your personal needs.
+When hiking in the Smokies it's always a good idea to carry gear and clothing for a variety of weather conditions.
+It's also best to dress in layers, and carry rain gear in your backpack.
+Although not an exhaustive list, the following day hikers checklist (and first aid kit) is a good starting point for ensuring that you'll have all the essentials before heading out on your next hiking adventure.
+You may want to add or remove items based on expected conditions and your personal needs.
 If you discover that you're missing any of the essentials,¬†REI has all the necessary hiking apparel and gear you'll need to prepare you for any conditions.

 Base Layer (polypropylene)

 Mid / Heavy weight fleece or pile jacket

 Supportive footwear for the length and terrain of your hike

 Wool or fleece hat